Nucleotides: Biosynthesis and Catabolism

 The AMPD3 gene is located on chromosome 11p15.4 and is composed of 19 exons that generate five alternatively spliced mRNAs that collectively encode four distinct protein isoforms.
 The AMPD3 encoded enzymes are primarily responsible for erythrocyte deamination of AMP.

 The ADA gene is located on chromosome 20q13.12 and is composed of 12 exons that generate three alternatively spliced mRNAs, each of which encode a distinct protein isoform.
 The highest levels of ADA expression are observed in the duodenum of the small intestines.
-Loss of ADA activity results in the potentially lethal disorder, severe combined immunodeficiency, SCID.
+Loss of ADA activity results in the potentially lethal disorder, ADA-deficient severe combined immunodeficiency, SCID.

 The ribose is removed from the nucleotides by purine nucleoside phosphorylase (PNP) yielding the nucleobases, hypoxanthine, xanthine, and guanine.
 Purine nucleotide phosphorylase is encoded by the PNP gene.
 The PNP gene is located on chromosome 14q11.2 and is composed of 6 exons that encode a 289 amino acid protein.